 Kate Mueting is by far one of the most brilliant attorneys I’ve ever worked with.
 Her commitment, professionalism and authenticity made a very difficult time manageable.
 Julia Coppelman also provided outstanding service and professionalism and my hope is that Sanford Heisler is fortunate enough to count Julia amongst its amazing team of attorneys in the near future.
 The legal expertise and dedication, as well as the excellent, consistent communication, was continually exemplified for the duration of my case.
 Should I find myself or any colleagues and friends in need of legal representation in the future I will not hesitate to send them your way.
 A Former Client

-Before joining Sanford Heisler Sharp, Ms. Mueting worked as an associate at Covington & Burling, LLP.
-As part of Covington’s Pro Bono rotation program at D.C.’s Children’s Law Center, she served as lead counsel in several trials representing clients seeking to care for neglected children.
-Ms. Mueting clerked for the Honorable Michael J. Melloy on the U.S. Court of Appeals for the Eighth Circuit and the Honorable Richard J. Leon on the U.S. District Court for the District of Columbia.
-She also served as a Team Leader for AmeriCorps* National Civilian Community Corps.
+Prior to joining Sanford Heisler Sharp, Kate worked at Covington & Burling, LLP, and she clerked for Michael J. Melloy on the U.S. Court of Appeals for the Eighth Circuit and the Richard J. Leon on the U.S. District Court for the District of Columbia.
+She also served as a Team Leader for the AmeriCorps National Civilian Community Corps.

 - J.D., University of Iowa College of Law, 2007